-As early as 1999, the UPU began implementing results-based management (RBM) principles in its strategic planning and its Programme and Budget.
+- 21. UPU began as early as 1999 implementing results-based management (RBM) principles in its strategic planning and its programme and budget.
 Pursuing this process and gradually expanding and integrating other aspects of RBM, the Bucharest Congress adopted resolution C 83/2004 relating to strategic planning activities and RBM.
-According to this text, the two Councils, in collaboration with the International Bureau, are instructed to establish the actions, intermediate deliverables, schedule and persons responsible for results-based management within the UPU so as to achieve its full implementation by 2008 and its full use in implementing the World Postal Strategy for the post-2008 period.11

-22 The UPU has made significant progress in implementing RBM.
+According to this text, the two Councils, in collaboration with the International Bureau, are instructed to establish the actions, intermediate deliverables, schedule and persons responsible for results-based management within UPU so as to achieve its full implementation by 2008 and its full use in implementing the World Postal Strategy for the post-2008 period.
+11 - 22.
+UPU has made significant progress in implementing RBM.
 Among other things, a strategic planning process based on RBM principles as described above has been introduced, key performance indicators developed and monitoring and evaluation mechanisms implemented.
-In addition, a new human resources strategy, including a new performance management system as well as an information technology (IT) strategy, has been endorsed.
-A report card system has also been established in order to evaluate the implementation of the BWPS.
-Furthermore, a recommendation to require programme budget impact (PBI) statements for future proposals to Congress is expected to be approved by the 2012 Congress, although the Inspector believes it should be finalized by the 2008 Congress.
+In addition, a new human resources strategy including a new performance management system as well as an information technology (IT) strategy has been endorsed.
+A report card system has also been established in order to evaluate the implementation of BWPS.
+Further, a recommendation to require programme budget impact (PBI) statements for future proposals to the Congress is expected to be approved by the 2012 Congress, although the Inspector believes it should be finalized by the 2008 Congress. - 23.
+The Inspector welcomes all the steps taken to implement RBM at UPU and she acknowledges the progress made.
+However, she is of the view that several areas need further attention: a formal evaluation function needs to be established (see paragraphs 75 and 76 below), and there is a need for better communication on and understanding by staff of RBM.

-10 See CA 2008.1-Doc 6.Annex 1, page 40.
+&lt;sup>10 See CA 2008.1-Document 6, page 40.

-11 Resolution C 83/2004.
+&lt;sup>11 Resolution C 83/2004.